kuriv/kuriv.github.io/manual/PHP/README/语言参考/类与对象/Trait.md

     use Foo;

     /**
-     * Just an abstract method.
+     * Override the abstract method.
      *
      * @param  void
      * @return string